Click on any club below to learn more about it or to register.

 Product Management Association

-- Increasing awareness of careers in Product Management and Product Marketing
+- Increase awareness of careers in product management

 Society for Human Resource Management

-As a chapter of the National Society for Human Resource Management Organization, BYU SHRM is committed to helping students prepare for OBHR related careers!
-We provide students with opportunities and resources that will add true value.
+As a student affiliate chapter of the National Society for Human Resource Management (SHRM), BYU SHRM is committed to provide students with opportunities and resources that will prepare them to become quality HR professionals and leaders.

 The club welcomes all students that have an interest in Human Resources!